CarlosIvan9/sentiment-usecase/README.md

 * **data:** includes both input data and output data (models' predictions, metadata)
 * **docs:** a presentation of the project
-* **mlruns:** files needed to visualize the mlflow dashboard
+* **mlruns:** files needed to visualize the MLflow dashboard
-* **scripts:** scripts used to generate predictions for each model, calculate metrics, and log them to mlflow
+* **scripts:** scripts used to generate predictions for each model, calculate metrics, and log them to MLFlow

-The deployed app and requirements are on the root location.
+The deployed app and requirements are in the root location.

 ---

-## Approach
+## Models and approaches

-We evaluated five different sentiment analysis models.
-Four of these consisted of transformer-based models hosted on Hugging Face, plus a generative model of Cohere.
+We evaluated five different approaches using several LLMs.
+Four of these consisted of transformer-based models hosted by Hugging Face.
+The last approach was a generative model hosted by Cohere.

 Predictions were generated and evaluated on a test set of 100 reviews from the IMDB movie reviews dataset, each labeled with a ground-truth sentiment.

----

-## Models
+### Models

-TALKHEREABOUT THE MODELS
+* **cardiffnlp/twitter-roberta-base-sentiment**: roBERTa-base model trained on ~58M tweets and finetuned for sentiment analysis.
+Outputs 3 classes (positive, neutral, negative).
+* **distilbert/distilbert-base-uncased-finetuned-sst-2-english**: DistilBERT-base-uncased fine-tuned on the SST-2 dataset for sentiment analysis.
+Outputs 2 classes (positive, negative).
+* **MoritzLaurer/DeBERTa-v3-large-mnli-fever-anli-ling-wanli**: foundation model DeBERTa-v3-large (improved alternative over BERT, RoBERTa) finetuned on several NLI datasets.
+Used for zero shot classification.
+* **Command A**: generative model by Cohere.

+### Approaches

+#### Approach 1:
+#### Approach 2:
+#### Approach 3:
+#### Approach 4:
+#### Approach 5:

 ---